-Improving the Lives of LGB Older Adults explains that LGB older adults are more likely to be single, childless, and estranged from their biological families.
-Because of this, many LGB older adults rely on life partners, close friends, and other loved ones for caregiving.
-This can cause additional legal assistance needs to more specifically address the LGB older adults' wishes for end-of-life planning.
-Understanding Issues Facing LGB Older Adults explains that friend networks often age simultaneously, meaning they may not be in the physical or mental condition to care for one another adequately.
-Caregiving in the U.S. 2020 states that 7% of caregivers for adults aged 50+ and 10% of caregivers for adults aged 18-49 self-identify as LGB.
-AARP's Fact Sheet: The "Typical" LGB Caregiver shows that LGB caregivers are more often in high-intensity caregiving situations, spending an average of 28 hours a week assisting with 2.3 activities of daily living (ADLs), 4.6 instrumental activities of daily living (IADLs), and medical/nursing tasks.
-The AAAs may be able to provide respite, training, and support for LGB caregivers.
+Improving the Lives of LGBT Older Adults explains that LGBT older adults are more likely to be single, childless, and estranged from their biological families.
+Because of this, many LGBT older adults rely on life partners, close friends, and other loved ones for caregiving.
+This can cause additional legal assistance needs to more specifically address the LGBT older adults' wishes for end-of-life planning.
+Understanding Issues Facing LGBT Older Adults explains that friend networks often age simultaneously, meaning they may not be in the physical or mental condition to care for one another adequately.
+Caregiving in the U.S. 2020 states that 7% of caregivers for adults aged 50+ and 10% of caregivers for adults aged 18-49 self-identify as LGBT.
+AARP's Fact Sheet: The "Typical" LGBT Caregiver shows that LGBT caregivers are more often in high-intensity caregiving situations, spending an average of 28 hours a week assisting with 2.3 activities of daily living (ADLs), 4.6 instrumental activities of daily living and support for LGBT caregivers.